vespertilian/apex-typescript-binary-deps/readme.md

 - *bcrypt*

 As bcrypt relies on a c binary we need to bundle it with it's node modules.
-The `function.json` and `tsconfig.json` files inside the bcrypt function folder are used to override the default webpack bundle used for the other simpler functions.
+The `function.json` and `tsconfig.json` files inside the bcrypt function folder are used to override the default webpack bundle used for the other functions which don't have binary files.

 ```
 ../../node_modules/typescript/bin/tsc -p tsconfig.json && cd lib && npm init -y && npm install bcrypt --save --target=6.1.0 --target_arch=x64 --target_platform=linux --target_libc=glibc
 ```

 This functions calls tsc and then npm installs into the lib folder (you need to npm init first).
-Then we install bcrypt with the flag that will download the binary which is compatible with the AWS linux runtime, not the binary compatible with your personal computer.
+Then we install bcrypt with the flag that will download a binary which is compatible with the AWS linux runtime.
+Without these flags the binary compatible with your personal computer would be installed.

 ### Get setup